anguloleo/anguloleo/README.md

 - Getting fresh air and bit of sunshine!

-## 💻 projects
+## 💻 Projects
 - API Project - LodgR (Airbnb Clone)
 - Group Project - Pintrix (Pinterest Clone)
-- Group Project2 - Side project
+- Final Project - hmmm...

 ## 📚 Learning
-- Python 👩‍❤️‍👨
+- All day every day

 ## 🎵 Music
-- love top 40 hits and anything with a good beat you can dance to
+- Anything with a good beat you can dance to